juancumbeq/platzi-react-with-vite-tailwind/README.md

 export { CheckoutSideMenu };
 ```

-In the context component are defined all the methods to open and close the checkout side menu modal.
+In the context component, all the methods to open and close the checkout side menu modal are defined.

 Context: